survivejs/webpack-book/manuscript/developing/02_development_server.md

 T> If you want even better output, consider [error-overlay-webpack-plugin](https://www.npmjs.com/package/error-overlay-webpack-plugin) as it shows the origin of the error better.

+W> Using `0.0.0.0` as `host` by itself is [considered a security issue](https://github.com/webpack/webpack-dev-server/issues/882).
+In that case you should set `disableHostCheck: true` in addition if you want to use the IP.

 ## Accessing WDS from the network

 It's possible to customize host and port settings through the environment in the setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 The default settings are enough on most platforms.